 Zarifa’s piece is titled Halep’te, which is Turkish for “In Aleppo”, referencing one of the major cities in Syria.
 Her illustrations centre around an adolescent, representing the younger generation and their future, as well as the people that are at the centre of SDG4.
 She brings in multiple cultural references through the turban (the Middle and Far East) and crescent (Islam).
 While her narrative begins with a somewhat bleak representation of the current situation in children’s education, it ends with an element of hope that the situation may improve.

-Martina Camilleri, who holds a Masters of Art in Social Practice Art and Critical Education, presented her take on SDG4 and quality education through a piece titled En Root – a play on the term ‘en route’ – which explores the journey someone takes to get their education.
+Martina Camilleri, who is currently reading for a Masters of Art in Social Practice Art and Critical Education, presented her take on SDG4 and quality education through a piece titled En Root – a play on the term ‘en route’ – which explores the journey someone takes to get their education.
 For her first artwork, Seeds We Sow, she asked 40 participants about why they keep looking for education or teaching opportunities.
 She then photographed their hands and transferred the images onto wooden planks, writing their responses behind each individual plank.

 Zarifa and Martina’s artworks can be viewed along the main staircase of the Faculty of Education in the Old Humanities Building at the University of Malta.
 Although the artists interpreted the SDG4 in different ways, they both emphasised the importance of human-centred design.
 In essence, if somebody is going to use the product, then they should help construct it.
 The same approach could help achieve quality education for all children, despite socio-economic factors.